KawtharAlomran/202275440-KawtharAlomran-assignment4/docs/technical-documentation.md

 - **Header** → Contains the dynamic greeting message, main title, theme toggle button, timer and navigation menu.
 - **Quote Section** → Displays dynamically fetched inspirational quotes from an external API.
 - **About Me Section** → Includes a short introduction and tagline.
+- **Skills Section** → Displays an interactive skills list with filtering functionality.
 - **Projects Section** → Displays project cards using `<article>` elements.
 - **Contact Section** → Contains a form with Name, Email, and Message fields.
+- **Footer Section** → Contains contact links such as email, GitHub, and LinkedIn.

 Semantic HTML elements such as `<header>`, `<section>`, `<article>`, and `<nav>` were used to improve structure and readability.